awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-roles.md

 The permissions that you need to grant to the role vary depending on the API that you call\.
 The following sections explain these permissions\.

 **Note**
 Instead of managing permissions by crafting a permission policy, you can use the AWS\-managed `AmazonSageMakerFullAccess` permission policy\.
-The permissions in this policy are fairly well scoped to the actions you need to perform\.
-For more information see [Using the AWS Managed Permission Policy \(AmazonSageMakerFullAccess\) for an Execution Role](#sagemaker-roles-amazonsagemakerfullaccess-policy)\.
-If you prefer to create custom policies and manage permissions, see the following topics\.
+The permissions in this policy are fairly broad, to allow for any actions you might want to perform in Amazon SageMaker\.
+For a listing of the policy including information about the reasons for adding many of the permisions, see [AmazonSageMakerFullAccess Policy](#sagemaker-roles-amazonsagemakerfullaccess-policy)\.
+If you prefer to create custom policies and manage permissions to scope the permissions only to the actions you need to perform with the execution role, see the following topics\.

 For more information about IAM roles, see [IAM Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *IAM User Guide*\.